nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Implementation

 The workload distribution feature is implemented by `ModuleManager`.
 It uses HashMap and an OberservableList to monitor the workload of each module and PieChart in javaFX to visualizes it.
-More explicitly, it implements by 4 HashMaps using Module as key.
+More explicitly, it is implemented by 4 HashMaps using Module as key.
 The first three maps are used in the ModuleList while the map of weighted sum is used in the PieChart.

 * `moduleLowWorkLoadDistribution` - the value corresponds to the number of tasks with low workload.
 * `moduleMediumWorkLoadDistribution` - the value corresponds to the number of tasks with medium workload.